kmgowda/SBK/README.md

 # Distributed Storage Benchmark Tool

-The Distributed Storage Benchmark (DSB) tool used for the performance benchmarking of pravega and Kafka streaming storage clusters.
+The Distributed Storage Benchmark (DSB) tool used for the performance benchmarking of Pravega and Kafka streaming storage clusters.
 This tool can be extend for any distributed storage systems.
 This tool performs the throughput and latency analysis for the multi producers/writers and consumers/readers of pravega. it also validates the end to end latency.
 The write and/or read latencies can be stored in a CSV file for later analysis.